redox-os/website/content/news/this-week-in-redox-34.md

 Welcome to the last TWiRx of the year!

-2017 has been a fantastic!
+2017 has been fantastic!
 The project has been more active and vibrant than ever.
 The team worked super hard and shipped a ton of interesting stuff!
 I am preparing a summary of the most interesting things that happened in 2017 and I will be publishing it in a few days.
 So stay tuned!

 Without further ado, here is what happened this last few weeks: